Danielle Bernstein: Copying of designs

-In multiple instances, Bernstein has been noted for copying others' designs.
+In multiple instances, Bernstein has been criticised for copying others' designs.
 In 2018, Bernstein received attention for copying the designs of various jewelry brands when she launched a series of products with Nordstrom.
 Foundrae, a specialized jewelry line, said that she had created nearly identical pieces after an earlier visit to the company's studio.
-Bernstein subsequently apologized in a tear-filled Instagram post and withdrew the copied pieces from the collection.
+Bernstein subsequently apologized in an Instagram post and withdrew the copied pieces from the collection.

 In 2020, Bernstein announced a design for a cloth face mask with a chain.
 Fashion watchdog group Diet Prada, an Instagram account dedicated to highlighting instances of design copying, observed the mask was nearly identical to a patent-pending model created by a Latino brand called Second Wind.
 Bernstein had earlier requested free samples from the company.
 Bernstein denied that she had copied the design from Second Wind.

 Days later, Bernstein posted to Instagram a photo of herself wearing what she claimed were a vintage pair of gym shorts, writing in the caption that she would be remaking the shorts to sell.
 The shorts were actually from an Etsy shop run by an Australian brand, Art Garments.
 After the Etsy seller published a receipt showing Bernstein had purchased the shorts from their store, Bernstein edited the Instagram caption to read, "CORRECTION - these are from Etsy and I totally thought they were vintage but they are made to order - someone on my team ordered them for me a while back - I will not be making them!"

 In August 2020, a Brooklyn lingerie store alleged that Bernstein had copied their signature design, which they use on tissue packaging, and used it on swimwear and as print wallpaper.

 In November 2020, Bernstein posted multiple Instagram photos previewing her upcoming holiday fashion line with Macy's.
 One of the pieces was a black patent leather skirt with a corset top.
 After receiving numerous messages noting the similarities, Grayscale designer Khala Whitney accused Bernstein of stealing her signature design: a black patent leather skirt with a corset top.
 Whitney shared screenshots of her messages with Bernstein from 2017.
 Bernstein inquired about the sizing of Grayscale's skirt and purchased it.
 Bernstein wore the skirt to Paris Fashion Week 2017 and highlighted it on YouTube and Instagram posts that have since been deleted.
 A screenshot of Bernstein wearing the skirt still circulates online.
 Bernstein and Macy's both decline to comment on the allegations.

 In January 2021, two former Onia employees spoke out against Bernstein, claiming she brought in items on multiple instances and wanted her team to emulate them.
-These items include a piece of Dolce & Gabbana fabric and a cotton top from Are You Am I. In March 2021, We Are Kin designer Ngoni Chikwenengere accused Bernstein of copying a silk dress from her clothing line.
+These items include a piece of Dolce & Gabbana fabric and a cotton top from Are You Am I.

+In March 2021, We Are Kin designer Ngoni Chikwenengere accused Bernstein of copying a silk dress from her clothing line.
 Chikwenengere provided screenshots of her messages with Bernstein from June 2020.
 Bernstein asked if she could be sent the dress as a gift.
 Chikwenengere was aware of the accusations against Bernstein, but knew Bernstein had 2.5 million followers and sent the dress in hopes she'd "see some business of the back of it."
 After seeing the accusations, Bernstein denied that she had copied the design.